Self-Direct Your IRA at Premier Trust

 An IRA is a personal savings plan that allows one to save for retirement in a tax advantaged way.

-A Self-Directed IRA provides the flexibility to include alternative investments into retirement planning, and lets you invest in what you know best.
+A Self-Directed IRA provides the flexibility to include alternative investments in retirement planning, and lets you invest in what you know best.

 What makes a Self-Directed IRA unique is the available investment options.
 Most IRA custodians only allow approved stocks, bonds, mutual funds and CDs.